tomas-fryza/avr-course/labs/06-uart/README.md

 In the lab, we are using [UART library](http://www.peterfleury.epizy.com/avr-software.html) developed by Peter Fleury.

-1. Use online manual of UART library and add the input parameters and description of the following functions.
+1. Use online manual of UART library and add input parameters and description of the following functions.

    | **Function name** | **Function parameter(s)** | **Description** | **Example** |
    | :-- | :-- | :-- | :-- |